Bottle episode: Examples

 The third story of Doctor Who, The Edge of Destruction, was a bottle episode created in different circumstances from most.
-The series had been picked up for thirteen episodes by the BBC, and the previous two stories had contained eleven episodes between them; hence, a two-part story was needed.
+The series had been picked up for 13 episodes by the BBC, and the previous two stories had contained 11 episodes between them; hence, a two-part story was needed.
 It only featured the main cast of four.
 Doctor Who has also had occasional bottle episodes since then, most notably "Midnight", which, apart from bookend scenes at a holiday resort, is set entirely on a shuttle bus, with a monster depicted only via sound effects and the acting of the guest cast.

 The third-season episode "Fly" of Breaking Bad features only two members of the main cast (plus a few extras) and takes place almost exclusively in the secret laboratory used to cook crystal methamphetamine.
-Although widely acclaimed by critics, this episode was the lowest rated episode of the entire series.
-Series creator Vince Gilligan has referred to this as a bottle episode, noting that the limited setting and cast allowed for a slower pace and deeper exploration of character traits and motives:
+Although widely acclaimed by critics, this episode was the lowest-rated episode of the series on IMDb.
+Series creator Vince Gilligan has referred to this as a bottle episode, noting that the limited setting and cast allowed for a slower pace and deeper exploration of character traits and motives.

-Even if financial realities didn't enter into it, I feel as a showrunner that there should be a certain shape and pace to each season, and the really high highs that you try to get to at the end of a season—the big dramatic moments of action and violence, the big operatic moments you're striving for—I don't think would land as hard if you didn't have the moments of quiet that came before them.
-The quiet episodes make the tenser, more dramatic episodes pop even more than they usually would just by their contrast.

 Archer's fifth episode of the sixth season, "Vision Quest", features seven of the eight major cast members stuck in an elevator in real time.